 Why Mutual Funds Can't Be Hedge Funds

-And why, right now, that's not such a bad thing.
+From the Archives: That's not such a bad thing.

 Once, I was skeptical of "liquid alternatives"--mutual funds (and exchange-traded funds) that emulate hedge funds.
 Such funds talked big but walked small.
 I pointed to their lackluster returns and questioned whether their fortunes could change.

 No need to question any longer.
-As Morningstar's Jason Kephart and Kathryn Wing pointed out in yesterday's "Death Is a Way of Life for Liquid Alternatives" (the headline leaves me jealous), liquid alternatives funds are quitting this world.
+As Morningstar's Jason Kephart and Kathryn Wing pointed out in "Death Is a Way of Life for Liquid Alternatives" (the headline leaves me jealous), liquid alternatives funds are quitting this world.
 The fund category that is terminating its funds at the highest rate, either through merger or liquidation, is a liquid alternative (managed futures).
 So is the second-place category, and the third-place category, and the fourth-place category.

 If the fund companies that sponsor liquid alternatives funds admit through their actions to their failure, who am I to argue?
 That debate is over.
-Now is time for the post-mortem.
+Now is time for the postmortem.

 The biggest problem that mutual funds face in attempting to be hedge funds is that these days, even hedge funds can't be hedge funds.
 Although it is difficult to state with precision how the hedge fund industry has ever performed, given that hedge funds self-report their results (which means that no database can be either fully accurate or complete), it is pretty clear that through the early 2000s most hedge funds were good.
 They found niches that they could exploit.